kingsofwartools/listbuilder/README.md

 - Adds in-built options to units in formations, and updates the statline accordingly (and says it has done so in the unit profile)
 - For all other options/artefacts, the unit's stats are not updated.

+What this listbuilder doesn't do is let you save lists, take allies, or give you a rules reference sheet.
+I don't intend to add these pieces of functionality to the app.

 ## TODOS: